digityne/XPS/README.md

-# XPS
+# XPS - Roman Numeral Conversion Solution

-Set up a Class Library (XPS services), and a unit test project to start.
+- I set up a services and common library to exemplify some n-tier architecture and facilitate TDD (which I tried to use for the most part).

+- I ensured all aspects were working through tests before finally implementing a Console App to act as the UI.

-Have looked online for Roman Numeral "Rules" - have basic knowledge but need strong definition. https://byjus.com/maths/roman-numerals
+- I looked online for Roman Numeral "Rules" - I have basic knowledge but needed a strong definition. https://byjus.com/maths/roman-numerals

-Best approach seems to be in the examples at the bottom - break any number into its decimal units (i.e. 1s, 10s, 100s, 1000s) and then convert each of these to a value
+- The best explanation for the rules was in the examples at the bottom;
+- - break any number into its decimal units
+- - (i.e. 1s, 10s, 100s, 1000s), convert each of these to a roman numeral and string them together

-Set up interface in service layer and think about which functions need exposed to an API and which can be internal

-Also define roman numerals in a const class (I = 1, V = 5 etc.)

-Also thinking about confines of initial task and good error handing:
+- Also thought about the parameters of the initial task and good error handing:
-Number must be between 1 and 2000 (assume inclusive), no decimals, no negatives.
+- - A number must be between 1 and 2000 (assumed inclusive) and not be a decimals or a negative.

-Trying a TDD approach - write a test, code for it, refactor Starting with breaking a number into decimal units...
-- Moved this to a common project and spent too long having fun with it!

-Now have two contracts in the Roman Numeral interface, TDD approach again:
-    string ConvertRoundedUnitToRoman(int decimalUnit);
-    string ConvertIntegerToRoman(int integer);
+- Room for improvements
+- - Some of the test data rows are a bit much
+	- Could load large data sets from a file to test against
+- - Scalability
+	- I'd liked to have put the template .Replace() functions in a loop,